DrslumpLin/OpenTca/README.md

 ## Appendix

-A road network with correct topology information is very important for generating correct transit catchment area.
+A road network with correct topology information is very important for generating correct transit catchment areas.
 It is common for researchers to use the road network provided by OSM.
 Below are some practical suggestions.
 1. download OSM road network with topology information by using [OSMnx](https://github.com/gboeing/osmnx)
 2. The data quality of OSM data can be very different depending on the study area.
 Therefore, it is necessary for users